Registration and Cost

 - Cancellations after the session due date will not be refunded.

 - Campers who leave a session early or arrive late will not be issued a refund for the portion of the session they missed.

 - Campers who are sent home for discipline and behavior reasons will not be issued a refund.

-- Campers who are sent home due to illness, injury, will not be issued a refund.
+- Campers who are sent home due to illness or injury will not be issued a refund.

 Behavior- A camper will be sent home if Kenbrook staff determines that the camper’s behavior creates a negative experience for other campers, requires excessive staff resources, and has not improved after repeated warnings and a notification to parents or guardian.

 Bullying- Bullying will not be tolerated at Kenbrook.
-Any camper who is determined to create a negative experience for another camper due to bullying will be sent home.
+Any camper who is determined to create a negative experience for another camper will be sent home.

-Illness or injury- A camper will be sent home if the Kenbrook staff determines that his or her illness will put other campers or staff at risk, the camper is unable to participate fully in the camp program, or if the camper will require excessive resources and care from Kenbrook staff.
+Illness or injury- A camper will be sent home if the Kenbrook staff determines that his or her illness will put other campers or staff at risk, if the camper is unable to participate fully in the camp program, or if the camper will require excessive resources and care from Kenbrook staff.
 Examples might include, vomiting, fever, head lice, pink eye or